Frederick Lindemann, 1st Viscount Cherwell

 Frederick Alexander Lindemann, 1st Viscount Cherwell, (/ˈtʃɑrwɛl/ CHAR-wel; 5 April 1886 – 3 July 1957) was a British physicist who was prime scientific adviser to Winston Churchill in World War II.
 He was involved in the development of radar and infra-red guidance systems.
 He was sceptical of the first reports of the enemy's V-weapons programme.
 He pressed the case for the strategic area bombing of cities.

-His abiding influence on Churchill stemmed from close personal friendship, as a member of the latter's country-house set.
-In Churchill's second government, he was given a seat in the cabinet, and later created Viscount Cherwell of Oxford.
+His abiding influence on Churchill stemmed from close personal friendship as a member of the latter's country-house set.
+In Churchill's second government, he was given a seat in the cabinet and later created Viscount Cherwell of Oxford.

 Early life, family and personality

-Lindemann was the second of three sons of Adolph Friedrich Lindemann, who had emigrated to the United Kingdom circa 1871 and became naturalised.
+Frederick Alexander Lindemann was born on 5 April 1886 as the second of three sons of Adolph Friedrich Lindemann, who had emigrated to the United Kingdom circa 1871 and became naturalised.
 Frederick was born in Baden-Baden in Germany, where his American mother Olga Noble, the widow of a wealthy banker, was taking "the cure".

 After schooling in Scotland and Darmstadt, he attended the University of Berlin, where he studied under Walther Nernst.
 He carried out research in physics at the Sorbonne that confirmed theories, first put forward by Albert Einstein, on specific heats at very low temperatures.
 For this and other scientific work, Lindemann was elected a Fellow of the Royal Society in 1920.

 In 1911 he was invited to the Solvay Conference on "Radiation and the Quanta", where he was the youngest attendee.

 He was known to friends as "the Prof" in reference to his position at the University of Oxford, and as "Baron Berlin" to his many detractors because of his German accent and haughty aristocratic manner.

-Lindemann believed that a small circle of the intelligent and the aristocratic should run the world, resulting in a peaceable and stable society, "led by supermen and served by helots."
+Lindemann believed that a small circle of the intelligent and aristocratic should run the world, to enable a peaceful, stable society "led by supermen and served by helots."
 Some sources incorrectly claim that he was Jewish, but Frederick Smith's official biography makes clear he was not.

-Lindemann supported eugenics, held the working class, homosexuals, and black people in contempt, and supported sterilisation of the mentally incompetent.
+Lindemann supported eugenics, held the working class, homosexuals and black people in contempt and supported sterilisation of the mentally incompetent.
 He believed – Mukerjee concludes, referring to Lindemann's lecture on Eugenics – that Science could yield a race of humans blessed with 'the mental make-up of the worker bee' ...
 At the lower end of the race and class spectrum, one could remove the ability to suffer or to feel ambition ...
 Instead of subscribing to what he called 'the fetish of equality', Lindemann recommended that human differences should be accepted and indeed enhanced by means of science.
 It was no longer necessary, he wrote, to wait for 'the haphazard process of natural selection to ensure that the slow and heavy mind gravitates to the lowest form of activity.'